How to Fix an Emergency Light

 The Importance of Emergency Lights

-Emergency lights can be found in large scale apartment complexes, and most commercial buildings and industrial zones.
+Emergency lights can be found in large-scale apartment complexes, most commercial buildings, and industrial zones.
 Keeping them functioning is beneficial to your business in several ways.
 For one, it can save lives.
-It may sound a bit dramatic, but emergency lights can literally keep people moving, and out of harm’s way in the event of a simple power outage, all the way up to a large scale environmental disaster.
+It may sound a bit dramatic, but emergency lights can literally keep people moving and out of harm’s way in the event of a simple power outage all the way up to a large scale environmental disaster.

-Rooms, stairwells an hallways in poorly lit buildings, particularly those lacking natural lighting, can be a death trap for panicked individuals who’re frantically evacuating a building.
+Rooms, stairwells, and hallways in poorly lit buildings; particularly those lacking natural lighting; can be a death trap for panicked individuals who’re frantically evacuating a building.

 Many establishments like the ones just listed have backup generators in place, often diesel, that will keep the power running for a little while.
 Those that don’t, however, should feel significantly more pressure to ensure that they’re backup lighting is in working order.

 In short, if your emergency lights have gone out, you better darn well fix them while time affords it.
-You don’t pack an emergency preparedness backpack because you like walking around everywhere with free dried food (well, you might) - you pack it because when you need it, you’ll be glad you have it.
-Same concept applies
+You don’t pack an emergency preparedness backpack because you like walking around everywhere with free dried food (well, you might)—you pack it because when you need it, you’ll be glad you have it.
+The same concept applies here.

 Emergency Light and Exit Sign

 If the battery isn’t the problem, consult your manual, and check the simple things first.
 For instance, make sure the bulb is tightly connected, and that your wire nuts aren’t loose.
-It’s almost always that simple things causing the problems.
+It’s almost always the simple things that cause problems.

 Consult both your building layout and emergency light documentation before replacing your circuit board.
 Know ahead of time, not only what you’re doing, and what equipment you’ll need, but what, in addition to the local lighting, is connected to the unit in question; often, you’ll have other lights and/or illuminated exit signs also connected.

 Again, always consult your model documentation, but for the most part, the basics are the same across the board, and you can usually make out through the writing on the board itself, which connectors match up with the associated pins.
-You’ll also need to open and/or remove the subchassis, which houses the board during this process.
-Nearly all the the time, white, green and black wires are incoming AC, and most everything else is making remote connections.
-Again, read your manual, or consult a professional to be sure.
+You’ll also need to open and/or remove the sub-chassis, which houses the board, during this process.
+Nearly all the time, white, green and black wires are incoming AC, and most everything else is making remote connections.
+Again, read your manual or consult a professional to be sure.